ctrltz/meegsim/docs/user_guide/get_started/simulation.rst

 In the example above, we used the :meth:`constant_phase_shift` coupling method.
 As the name suggests, it generates time series with a constant phase shift relative to each other.
-To have more control over the strength of coupling, you can use the :meth:`ppc_von_mises` method that set probabilistic phase shifts based on the von Mises distribution.
+To have more control over the strength of coupling, you can use the :meth:`ppc_von_mises` method that sets probabilistic phase shifts based on the von Mises distribution.
 For more details about both approaches, see chapter 3 of :cite:`JamshidiIdaji2022_PhDThesis`.